waleedj99/MajorProjectFE/README.md

 https://github.com/waleedj99/edHub_WebRTC

 ## MajorProjectFE
-This Edhub FrontEnd code setup the backend and webRTC first before setting this up
+This Edhub FrontEnd code.Setup the backend and webRTC first before setting this up

 ## Installation
 * Clone the project: